igsr/gca_1000genomes_website/_faq/are-pilot-project-snps-dbsnp.md

 ---
-title: "Are the pilot project snps in dbSNP?"
+title: "Are the 1000 Genomes pilot project SNPs in dbSNP?"
 faq_tags:
   - data-access
   - dbsnp